MarineRoboticsGroup/mac/README.md

 # mac
-Maximizing algebraic connectivity for graph sparsification
+Maximizing algebraic connectivity for graph sparsification [[paper on arXiv](https://arxiv.org/abs/2403.19879)]

 MAC is an algorithm for solving the *maximum algebraic connectivity augmentation* problem.
 Specifically, given a graph containing a (potentially empty) set of "fixed" edges and a set of "candidate" edges, as well as a cardinality constraint K, MAC tries to find the set of K candidate edges whose addition to the fixed edges produces a graph with the largest possible [algebraic connectivity](https://en.wikipedia.org/wiki/Algebraic_connectivity).
 MAC does this by solving a convex relaxation of the maximum algebraic connectivity augmentation problem (which is itself NP-hard).
 The relaxation allows for "soft" inclusion of edges in the candidate set.
 When a solution to the relaxation is obtained, we _round_ it to the feasible set for the original problem.